Injury Attorneys | Restoring LivesTM

 Some examples of negligence associated with shoulder dystocia include:

 It’s possible that a doctor’s negligence led to your child’s shoulder dystocia injury.
-If you believe that this is what happened to your child, reach out to the birth injury attorneys at WKW, who can help you and your family move forward and get help after an injury.
+If you believe that this is what happened to your child, contact the Indianapolis Birth Injury Attorneys of Wilson Kehoe Winingham.
+The lawyers at WKW can help you and your family get the compensation you deserve.
 Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.